johnamdickson/portfolio-project-3/README.md

 #### Site Administrator Goals
   - **To give users the options to access historical weather, weather forecasts and have the option to create, read, update and delete (CRUD) feedback from the terminal.**

-    - The user can access historical weather from the historical-weather-data Google Sheet and worksheet Create, Read, Update and Delete the feedback data using terminal commands.
+    - The user can access historical weather from the historical-weather-data Google Sheet and is able to Create, Read, Update and Delete the feedback data using terminal commands.
   - **To present data in as colourful a format as possible within the constraints of the terminal.**

     - The termcolor library was utilised to apply colorised formatting to terminal outputs, making key information stand out to the user.